 Individuals whose annual income consists only of salary from a single employer or a pension are not required to file an annual income tax return as the sole second category tax should have been withheld at source, although they have the right to do so if a tax refund is due after applying tax credits they are entitled to claim.
 Couples that are married under a separation of property regime or civil partners are required to file their surtax return separately, unless either one of them has the legal power to administer or sell the property of the other spouse, or they still own martial property jointly, in which case they are required to file jointly.

-Annual tax returns with respect to the income of one calendar year must be filed between April 1 and April 30 of the following calendar year.
+Annual tax returns with respect to the income of a calendar year must be filed typically between April 1 and April 30 of the following calendar year; the SII issues notices each year confirming the specific deadlines applicable for that year’s filings.
+Filing deadlines may differ slightly depending on whether the taxpayer has a tax liability to pay or is in a nil-payable or refund position.
 The tax must be paid fully in one installment.
 A resident individual who is about to lose his or her Chilean residence status due to an absence from Chile is required to file a surtax return and pay the tax due before he or she leaves the country.

 7. Taxation on Net Wealth